ianflig/the-odin-project/javascript-path/jp-01-intermediate-html-and-css/06-sign-up-form/README.md

 npx serve .
 ```

-After that, just head to [localhost:3000](http://localhost:3000) to see the app running.
+After that, just head to [localhost:3000](http://localhost:3000) to see the app running